IdoLaster/GeneticAlgorithm/README.md

 # Genetic Algorithm
 A basic genetic algorithm written in python that meant to "find" a word.
+This is only support letters (a-z, A-Z).

 ### Usage: